asadsidd16/FetchDogAdoption/README.md

-# 🐶 Dog Match App
+# 🐶 Dog Adoption App

 > **Find, filter, and sort your favorite dogs!
 Like available dogs and match with your next best friend!**